CompTIA Security+ Exam Notes

 RADIUS: Remote Authentication Dial-in User Service

-• Port 1812 UDP
+• Port 1812 UDP for authentication

 • WPA Enterprise / WPA2 Enterprise both require a RADIUS server.